CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Results

 \subsection{Experimental compositional heterogeneity}

-Figure~\ref{fig:empiar}(a) illustrates reconstructed volumes of the four major classes of \texttt{EMPIAR-10076} produced by \method/ and CryoDRGN.
-Due to the absence of ground truth volumes for experimental data, direct comparison of quality between the methods is challenging, however volumes are qualitatively similar.
+Figure~\ref{fig:empiar}(a) illustrates reconstructed volumes of the four major classes of \texttt{EMPIAR-10076} produced by \method/ and cryoDRGN.
+Due to the absence of ground truth volumes for this dataset, direct comparison of quality between the methods is challenging, however volumes are qualitatively similar (Fig.~\ref{fig:empiar} (a)).
 We additionally visualize the latent space colored by major and minor classes identified from the original publication (Fig.~\ref{fig:empiar} (b)).
 Both methods successfully separate the major classes, and we note that \method/ produces visually distinct clusters for minor assembly states as well (e.g., D1, D2, D3, and D4).